rondlite/reaction-docs/website/versioned_docs/version-v1.8.0/contributing-to-reaction.md

 Congrats - Once you have all the green lights with an approved PR, you are ready to merge.

 Does your new feature require new user documentation or developer documentation?
-Make an issue for that in [reaction-docs](https://github.com/reactioncommerce/reaction-docs/issues).
+Make an issue for that in [reaction-docs].

 ## Step 5: Congrats!
 It's merged.
 What happens next?